The Raid of Angus

 Duncan and Patrick Stewart were eventually released, although others of the raiders were likely not so lucky.
 Many may have been hunted down and put to death.
 Some may have headed deeper into the Highlands of the North and survived perhaps under protection of Alexander’s son, also named Alexander who became Earl of Mar.
 As for John Ayson the younger, we do not know his fate.
 Maybe he and other Aysons escaped to safer places in the North.

-Considering the leaders had been outlawed by the time of Parliament’s letter in March 1392, and considering the Raiders needed to plan and would have been limited by winter months, it seems quite possible they chose a day before winter started for the Raid.
+Considering the leaders had been outlawed by the time of Parliament’s letter in March 1392, and considering the raid would have been made much harder and likely less fruitful in winter months, it seems quite possible the raiders chose a day before winter started for the raid.
 Stuart McHardy in his book School of the Moon points out Cattle Raids were often undertaken at Michaelmas that is in late September.
-The Autumnal equinox of that time of year gives the longest daylight, and the richest months of the year have gone.
-Its a date we are unlikely to ever know.
+The Autumnal equinox of that time of year gives the longest daylight, and the richest months of the year have just gone and so picking would have been richer.